masterArnob/Restaurant-Management-System/README.md

 ### 2. Generate Invoice:
-Streamline your billing process with the Gym Management System's easy-to-use invoice generation feature, allowing for quick and efficient creation of downloadable or printable invoices.
+Streamline your billing process with the Restaurant Management System's easy-to-use invoice generation feature, allowing for quick and efficient creation of downloadable or printable invoices.

 ### 3. Printable Product Lists:
-The Gym Management System allows users to download or print out coach and member lists.
+The Restaurant Management System allows users to download or print out product's list.

 ### 5. Forgot Password Email: